This is random.

 When I was running my first record label, Conspiracy Music, way back in 2000, I got introduced to Guns N’ Roses drummer Matt Sorum, who was an interesting character, to say the least.
 Guys like that can tell crazy stories all day long.

-Matt was amiable person and very talented, but his abilities as singer/songwriter were unknown.
+Matt was amiable person and very talented, but his abilities as solo singer/songwriter were unknown.

 Regardless, we took the leap and agreed to finance Matt’s solo album debut, which he entitled “Hollywood Zen.”